 His response both pained and relieved me.

 “Your pure devotion to Me was crushed,” He said.
 “It was crushed by an oppressive system.
-That was not My agenda, that was the agenda of men.
+That was not My agenda, that was the agenda of humans.
 I DO NOT SEE PEOPLE AS RESOURCES.”

 From Failure to Freedom

 I began to cry.
 First for myself, but then for all the others.
-All the other people out there full of pure devotion who are being crushed by oppressive religious systems, all those innocent-hearted being taken advantage of by greedy or blind spiritual leaders.
+All the other people out there full of pure devotion who are being crushed by oppressive religious systems, all those innocent-hearted people being taken advantage of by greedy or blind spiritual leaders.
 I’ve found my freedom, but what about them?

 “Who will rescue those people and set them free?”
 I cried out.

 The answer nudged me in my spirit: Would you be willing to be part of the solution?